chris678/rsync-pull-backup/README.md

 * Script does not neeed to run as root on the server
 * If the client is not available the script postpones the backup until the client is back again.
 No folders in the backup time line will be created.
 * Detailed logging of all actions and changed files
-* Each backup job may have an own key pair
+* Each backup job may have an own ssh key pair

 ## Requirements
 * nc needs to be installed on the server